CSheesley/message_api_challenge/endpoint_documentation.md

 ### Overview:
 **Message** objects can be created and accessed using the requests outlined below.
 This is a fairly simple working proof of concept API at this point, and does not include any authentication, or sanitization of data.

 Since this code is not deployed, this API endpoint can only be accessed by your **local server** address.
-In order for the requests listed below to work, you will need to have setup the database with the provided `seed.rb` data - and you will need to have a local server running, which can be done by entering `$ rails server` from the terminal while inside the project directory.
+In order for the requests listed below to work, you will need to have setup the database with the provided `seed.rb` data - and you will need to have a local server running, which can be done by entering `$ rails server` from the terminal while inside the project directory. _See README for setup instructions if needed_.

 ### How To:
 To try out these endpoints and make some API requests, you can you use an app like **[Postman](https://www.postman.com/downloads/)**, you can run **CURL** commands from the Terminal, or you can use the **Developer Tools** from you favorite browser, and edit requests to the endpoint that you enter into the address bar.